chair meditation – the easiest way

-Know that you have the option to sit in any supported and comfortable position for your practice.
-When I tried meditating in comfortable seated position all of my resistance to meditating went away.
+If you take away nothing else from this, please know that you have the option to sit in any supported and comfortable position for your meditation practice.
+When I tried meditating in a comfortable seated position all of my resistance to meditating went away.

 meditating isn’t about confronting pain, it’s about resting your conscious mind

 I have met some people who were schooled in other forms of meditation who believe that the discomfort and pain that comes from sitting on the floor for longer periods of time is beneficial in training your mind to not be reactive.
 I think that idea is nuts.
 If you’re someone who finds the practice of putting yourself into pain beneficial, then I’d say that has more to do your karma than finding accessible ways to meditate.

 And please don’t think that you are doing some watered-down version of meditation if you do choose to sit supported, or think that meditators who sit upright on the floor are doing a more sophisticated version of mediation.
 Not at all.
 Meditating is about giving your conscious mind a space to rest without having to think.

 the second obstacle to mediation is in finding the discipline to do it

 Even if you knew every single benefit that meditation brings, you might be highly motivated to practice but you will still need daily discipline to stop in the middle of your busy day and take the time to meditate.
 The best way to overcome that obstacle is to begin meditating first thing in the morning right when you wake up.

 I know what you’re thinking.
 You’re thinking why then?
 I’m not stressed right when I wake up.

 I want to offer this to you: meditation is not time-of-day dependent for effectiveness.
 The only criteria are that you be awake, be sitting upright, close your eyes, and do it daily.